 The 2018 Audi Q5 earns top marks from federal and independent testers.

 The 2018 Audi Q5 has earned top marks from federal and independent testers.

 The NHTSA gives the Q5 a five-star overall rating including a four-star score for rollover safety, which is typical for SUVs.
 The IIHS calls it a Top Safety Pick, and low-speed automatic emergency braking is standard on all models.
 The combination nets an 8 out of 10 on our safety scale.
 (Read more about how we rate cars.)

 The Q5 is gifted with better outward vision than the outgoing model thanks to large side mirrors, rear seats that don't obstruct the view rearward, and narrow roof pillars.
 However, the belt line is higher than some competitors, meaning it can have a little more of a bathtub-esque feel behind the wheel than we usually like to see.

 All Q5s include the expected airbags and stability control, plus a system that begins closing windows and the optional moonroof if it detects a collision, and they can also automatically brake to prevent a collision or mitigate its severity at speeds below 52 mph.

-Big options include adaptive cruise control that can slow the vehicle to a halt and then start it up again in a traffic jam, as well as blind spot monitors, rear automatic braking, and rear cross traffic alert.
-For urban dwellers, one nifty new available feature is a system that blinks a light on the door panel when it detects a vehicle or bicycle heading toward the vehicle before the door is opened—think in a parallel parking situation.
+Big options include adaptive cruise control that can slow the vehicle to a halt and then start it up again in a traffic jam, as well as blind-spot monitors, rear automatic braking, and rear cross traffic alert.
+For urban dwellers, one nifty new available feature is a system that blinks a light on the door panel when it detects a vehicle or bicycle heading toward the vehicle before the door is opened—useful in a parallel parking situation.

 2018 Audi Q5